ludlovian/parsley/README.md

 Finds the first child (or grand\*-child) matching the condition.
 If there is no such then it returns `null`.

-If the condition is a string, then it is simply a match on the `type`.
+If the condition is a regular string, then it is a match on the `type`.

 #### Options